Axos Bank is an online bank, but unlike many of its competitors, it’s a full-service bank.

 Axos Bank Pros And Cons

-- Axos Bank is a full-service online bank, offering not only deposit products, but also the full range of banking services, even enabling you to sever your relationship with your local bank.
+- Axos Bank is a full-service online bank, offering not only deposit products but also a full range of banking services, even enabling you to sever your relationship with your local bank.

 - Checking accounts offer paper checks, which are fast disappearing with online banks.

-- The UFB Direct High Yield Savings Account is currently paying 2.45% APY, a great rate (with $10,000 balance)
+- The UFB Direct High Yield Savings Account is currently paying a great rate (with a $10,000 balance)

-- The rate of 1.30% APY being paid on the High Yield Savings Account is lower than what is being offered on savings accounts by competing online banks.
-If you have over $10,000, however, you can get a great 2.45% rate from UFB Direct from Axos.
+- The rate being paid on the High Yield Savings Account is lower than what is being offered on savings accounts by competing online banks.
+If you have over $10,000, however, you can get a much higher rate from UFB Direct from Axos.

-- You have to meet three conditions to get the full rate of 1.25% APY on Essential Checking.
+- You have to meet three conditions to get the full rate on Essential Checking.

-- The interest paid on Axos Bank IRA savings and CDs aren’t competitive.
+- The interest paid on Axos Bank IRA savings and CDs isn’t competitive.

 - Axos Bank does not offer credit cards.